People looking at the vendors at the Selkirk Port market.

 Kendra Grieger holding a fiddle smiling at the camera

 Kendra Grieger is a violin performance major in the Faculty of Music at the University of Manitoba.
 She has been playing since age five and loves to share her music with others.
-Although she studies classical music at school, she loves to fiddle and play music that connects with her audience!
-Kendra Grieger is a multi-instrumentalist and plays a variety of other instruments including double-bass, electric bass, viola, oboe and piano.
-She teaches private violin and double bass lessons to students of all ages!
-She can be found on Instagram and Facebook @bnk_music2.
+Although she studies classical music at school, she loves to fiddle and play music that connects with her audience.
+Kendra Grieger is a multi-instrumentalist who plays double-bass, electric bass, viola, oboe and piano.
+She teaches private violin and double bass lessons to students of all ages and she plays for various events in the Winnipeg area.
+She can be found on Instagram @dynamic_strings_

 Tim Osmond holding a banjo while sitting on a bench